What cultural faux pas should I try to avoid making in Quebec City?

 - What should I pack when moving to Quebec City?

-- Will I be able to find a job in Quebec City?
+- Will I save money living in Quebec City?

 - What are healthcare services like in Quebec City?